John Brown's Fort: Move to Chicago

 In 1894, a movement was spearheaded by Washington D.C. journalist Kate Field, who also helped save the John Brown Farm State Historic Site, to preserve the building and move it back to Harpers Ferry.
 It could not be moved back to its original location because the Baltimore and Ohio Railroad had covered it with an embankment in 1894, raising the rail line several feet to reduce the threat from flooding.
 The original location was marked in 1895 by the Baltimore and Ohio Railroad with a white stone obelisk.
-It stands 150 feet from the present-day location of the fort, and is also part of Harpers Ferry National Historic Park.
+It stands 150 feet from the present-day location of the fort and is also part of Harpers Ferry National Historic Park.

 Return to vicinity of Harpers Ferry

 The Baltimore and Ohio Railroad offered free shipping of the disassembled Fort back to Harpers Ferry (2nd move); they had lost ridership when the Fort was moved to Chicago.
 As a new site, Alexander and Mary Murphy offered 5 acre of their farm about 2 miles (3 km) above Harpers Ferry; Storer College offered only 2 acres.
 Among the contributors to the funds raised for its disassembly and reconstruction were William McKinley, at that time Governor of Ohio, and Roswell P. Flower, Governor of New York.
-Reconstruction of John Brown's Fort on the Murphy farm was completed by November 1895, and included the gates that surrounded the fort.
+Reconstruction of John Brown's Fort on the Murphy farm was completed by November 1895 and included the gates that surrounded the fort.
 Eight thousand bricks were required to replace those that had been lost.
-While it was in that location Murphy used it as a "barracks" and "to house a wheat crop".
+While it was in that location, Murphy used it as a "barracks" and "to house a wheat crop".

-The Murphy farm, originally established September 1, 1869, was purchased by the National Park Service through the Trust for Public Land on December 31, 2002; it is now part of the Harpers Ferry National Historical Park.
+The Murphy farm, originally established on September 1, 1869, was purchased by the National Park Service through the Trust for Public Land on December 31, 2002; it is now part of the Harpers Ferry National Historical Park.

 The move of the Fort back to Harpers Ferry attracted African-American visitors, as the railroad hoped.
 The first national convention of the National League of Colored Women met in Washington, D.C., and took an excursion to Harpers Ferry to see John Brown's Fort.

-Visitors reached a peak in 1906, when the first American meeting of the Niagara Movement—a predecessor of the NAACP, whose first meeting was held in Fort Erie, Ontario, Canada—was held in Harpers Ferry, at Storer College.
-Attendees held an on-site memorial for Brown they called "John Brown Day" (August 17).
+Visitors reached a peak in 1906 when the first American meeting of the Niagara Movement—a predecessor of the NAACP, whose first meeting was held in Fort Erie, Ontario, Canada—was held in Harpers Ferry, at Storer College.
+Attendees held an on-site memorial for Brown called "John Brown Day" (August 17).
 Over one hundred prominent African-American men and women walked from Storer to the Fort's location, among them W.E.B.
 DuBois, Lewis Douglas, and W. T. Greener.
 The leader of the procession, a physician from Brooklyn named Owen Waller, "took off his shoes and socks and walked barefoot as if he were treading on holy ground".
 Marching to a Monument for Freedom, painting by Richard Fitzhugh.